ddbj/www/_jga/download-e.md

 In total, 2 pairs 4 keys are necessary for data use application and JGA data use.

 A key pair for dataset decryption.
-* A public key for dataset decryption (register per a NBDC data use application)
+* A public key for dataset decryption (register per NBDC data use application)
 * A private key for dataset decryption

 A key pair for data transfer.